Elop's Nokia "golden parachute" swells to $33 million

-HELSINKI Former Nokia boss Stephen Elop will get 24.2 million euros (19.77 million pounds) in cash and shares after leaving the Finnish company, more than 25 percent higher than originally envisaged following a surge in its share price.
+HELSINKI Former Nokia boss Stephen Elop will get 24.2 million euros ($33.4 million) in cash and shares after leaving the Finnish company, more than 25 percent higher than originally envisaged following a surge in its share price.

 Nokia announced in September a 5.6-billion-euro deal to sell its handset unit to Microsoft.